Loading Map…

 African Civilizations

-The region which is the focus of most curriculums is West Africa.
+The African region which receives the most attention in World History curriculums is West Africa.
 For this, go to:

 China (after ancient times)

-A Premium unit on Chinese history designed specially for middle school students, is planned.
-In the meantime, two Premium units aimed at high school students may be useful as classroom presentation.
+A unit on Chinese history designed specially for middle school students is planned.
+In the meantime, two units aimed at high school students may be useful as classroom presentation.

 This sequence includes the middle centuries of the imperial age of Chinese history, when China’s identity as a Confucian, bureaucratic state is tested, confirmed and refined.